-Grace Nicol's artistic practice has a particular focus on object-body relations and materiality, investigating juxtapositions and associations of objecthood and bodies to explore movement within socio-political contexts.
+Grace Nicol is a choreographer, producer and academic.
+She has recently been interviewed for i-D Magazine, It’s Nice That and Ladybeard Magazine discussing the dance-gender debate.
+Her artistic practice has a particular focus on object-body relations and materiality, investigating juxtapositions and associations of objecthood and bodies to explore movement within socio-political contexts.
 The primary concerns of her work are place, gender and class boundaries.
-Due to these concerns, she often work with people of different ages and backgrounds.
+Due to these concerns, she often works with people of different ages and backgrounds.

-Her participatory work has included; The London Bubble’s ‘Creative Homes’ project with performances at the Albany, the InFlight and Diploma programmes at Wac Arts and one off workshops at schools and universities.
+Her participatory work has included; The London Bubble’s ‘Creative Homes’ project with performances at the Albany, the InFlight and Diploma programmes at Wac Arts and one-off workshops at schools and universities.

 Grace is currently an Associate Artist at Dance Research Studio, member of Chisenhale Dance Space and has just completed her MA in Contemporary Dance at London Contemporary Dance School.